-It’s a bummer we can’t fly the way birds do.
-The best we can do is jump out of a plane and fall at 120 miles per hour, until the parachute opens (hopefully).
-Even that isn’t anywhere nearly as fast as the peregrine falcon.
-This bird hunts animals for dinner by doing nosedives out of the sky at more than 200 miles an hour!
-That makes the peregrine falcon the fastest animal on Earth.
-The peregrine falcon has a third eyelid on each eye that helps keep its eyeballs moist in that speedy breeze.
-It also has bones on its beak push air to the side so the bird can breathe while diving.
-So nothing can stop this hunter!
+It’s a bummer we can’t fly like birds.
+Sure, we can jump out of a plane and fall at 120 miles per hour, until the parachute opens (hopefully).
+But a bird called the peregrine falcon has us beat.
+It hunts animals by doing nosedives out of the sky — at more than 200 miles an hour!
+That makes this bird the fastest animal on Earth.
+It even has a third eyelid on each eye to keep its eyeballs from drying out — which makes for some funky math.

 Wee ones: If a falcon catches 6 pigeons for dinner, what numbers would it say to count them?